 A student who applies to take the Comprehensive Exam must be enrolled for the entire semester in which they intend to sit for the Comprehensive Exam.

 M.S./M.Ed.

-All non-thesis master's students, with the exception of students enrolled in the degree programs in Business Management & Administration and Systems & Materiel Engineering, are required to pass a written comprehensive examination.
+All non-thesis master's students, with the exception of students enrolled in the following degree programs are required to pass a written comprehensive examination -